-Dr. Erin Stevens isn’t just a regular Minnesota Parent contributor: She’s also an award-winning OBGYN and an advocate for legislation to...
+Dr. Erin Stevens (above with a uterus tatoo!) isn’t just a regular Minnesota Parent contributor: She’s also an award-winning OBGYN and an...

 New fetal care center

 It’s the first and largest advanced fetal care program in the Upper Midwest, made possible by a partnership involving Children’s Minnesota, Abbott Northwestern Hospital, Minnesota Perinatal Physicians and Pediatric Surgical Associates.

 Mothers having high-risk pregnancies involving congenital conditions or abnormalities may be referred to the center, which offers the latest technology and treatments in fetal care.

 Though the center is an outpatient facility, fetal specialists can perform a variety of fetal surgeries and procedures at the adjacent hospital.
 That includes potentially lifesaving fetoscopies — endoscopic procedures done during pregnancy that give doctors access to the fetus as well as the amniotic cavity, umbilical cord and the fetal side of the placenta.